arturonavax/env/docs/mac_os.md

   - Accesibility -> Zoom -> Use scroll gesture with modifier keys to zoom.

-- Open video in Picture in Picture or other options: Double right click (two-finger click).
+- Open video in Picture in Picture or other options: Secondary double click (two-finger click).

   - Move the Picture in Picture window more precisely: Move while pressing